 Design Manchester was created to provide the voice of design in and connected with Manchester.

 We are a not-for-profit organisation running events and programmes throughout the year.
-Our headline activity is DM, the annual design festival for the city, which takes place every October and is now in its fourth year.
+Our headline activity is DM, the annual design festival for the city, which takes place every October and is now in its ninth year.

 Design Manchester was established in 2013 with the support of Manchester School of Art, part of Manchester Metropolitan University, which remains a key partner.
 The highlight of the first festival was a day of presentations by designers from Manchester and around the world in the Town Hall.
 In 2014, Design Manchester linked up with the Science Festival and also attracted thousands to an exhibition of classic trainers by adidas Spezial.
 That year also saw our first public design debate.